 Deducting Allowable Expenses from Gross Income

-Once gross income is figured, all allowable expenses will be deducted.
+Once the gross income is figured, all allowable expenses will be deducted.
 Allowable expenses include child support paid for other children, spousal support paid in a prior marriage or for the current marriage, all tax deductions, mandatory retirement payments, mandatory union dues, and health insurance premiums except those paid for qualifying children.
 When the net income for both parents is calculated, they will be added together for a combined net income, then child support is determined by using the Florida child support chart.
-The chart will show a specific amount which will be allocated between the parents based on each parent’s income.
+The chart will show a specific amount that will be allocated between the parents based on each parent’s income.

 Deviations from Florida Child Support Guidelines

-The court is only allowed to deviate from the amount shown on the chart by 5 percent, unless there is justification for a significantly larger deviation.
+The court is only allowed to deviate from the amount shown on the chart by 5 percent unless there is justification for a significantly larger deviation.
 Some of the instances in which deviations of this sort are allowed include: